Overview of Breast Augmentation (Breast Implants)

-Breast Augmentation, also known as augmentation mammoplasty is a surgical procedure designed to enhance the size and shape of your breasts.
+Breast Augmentation, also known as augmentation mammoplasty or breast implants is a surgical procedure designed to enhance the size and shape of your breasts.
 This surgery can be performed for a number of reasons.

 These include personal reasons for women who feel that their breast size is too small, for correction of a reduction in breast size following pregnancy or weight loss, to balance a difference in breast size or as a reconstructive procedure following breast removal.

 Depending on the size and type of Implant used, your bra cup size can be increased by as little or as much as you want.
 The ideal type, shape and size of your Implant is something that we will discuss in full with you should you wish to proceed.
 Our Cosmetic Consultants and your Surgeon will be able to assist you fully in this area.

 Who is the Best Candidate for Breast Augmentation (Breast Implants)?

 The best candidates for breast augmentation are women who are looking for improvement, not perfection in the way that they look.